 The Kentucky Derby is coming up in just a couple of weeks.
 Yesterday I pulled out my Derby Prize Ribbon decorations from last year and thought I’d share with you a tutorial on how to make the paper prize ribbons.
 Today is 10-minute Tuesday and this is definitely a “do-able” 10-minute project!

-Sometimes these ribbons are also called Paper Rosettes.
+Sometimes these ribbons are also called Paper Rosettes, or Award Ribbons.
 They are really simple to make and you can change the look and size of them as you like.
 I’ve been making them for a few years now and love adding them as a finishing touch to a craft project.

 They’re perfect for Kentucky Derby crafts, but you can also use them for a lot of other occasions.
-Here I’ve added one to a “Celebrate” banner (tutorial coming later this month).
+Here I’ve added one to a “Celebrate” book page banner.

 I also added one to a Halloween wreath that I made a couple of years ago.

 If you’d like to make one (or two or three) as a Kentucky Derby Decoration, you can buy the printable for the centers of the ribbons in the shop (there are also a bunch of other Kentucky Derby Party printables there too).

 - 12″ x 12″ piece of patterned cardstock